 If you have a congenital heart defect, you also will need to carefully consider the type of birth control you use.
 You will want to use a form that poses the lowest risk to your health.

 Talk with your family doctor, gynecologist, or cardiologist about the right option for you.
-In general:

 Both women and men with a congenital heart defect need to think about a few things when planning a pregnancy.
 These include the risk of passing a heart defect to your child as well as the possible health risks of a pregnancy in a woman with a heart defect.